CruGlobal/give-web/README.md

   - `annually` - annually recurring gift
 - `day` - for recurring gifts this defaults the gift's day of the month - *Optional* - can be `1` to `28`
 - `default-payment-type` - if set to `creditCard`, the credit card form will be shown by default instead of bank account - *Optional*
-- `hide-bank-account-legal-statement` - if set to `true`, the bank account legal message will be hidden - *Optional*
+- `hide-payment-type-options` - if set to `true`, the user will not be able to change payment types and will only be shown the `default-payment-type` - *Optional*
 - `donor-details` - name of the window variable containing default values for donor's name and contact info - *Optional* - should be in this format:
     ```javascript
     window.donorDetails = {